vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 It allows to re-use existing Lua code and have full access to the compilation context thanks to easy debugging with Lua.

 Onyx has **<u>[simple-to-understand](https://twitter.com/vladfaust/status/1299116755596566528){.secret-link}</u> lifetime and moving** concepts naturally built into the language.
-Instead of fighting with a borrow checker, simply get an address of a variable: a compiler would not allow you to mis-use it.
+Instead of fighting with a borrow checker, simply get an address of a variable: a compiler would not allow you to misuse it.

 Classes may have a finalizer defined and thus have **automatic resource control**.

 Onyx implements real **traits** as [composable units of behaviour](https://en.wikipedia.org/wiki/Trait_(computer_programming)) thanks to powerful function management tools like aliasing, implementation transferring, un-declaring and renaming.

-Classes and traits together impose **object-oriented** capatibilites of the language.
+Classes and traits together impose **object-oriented** capabilities of the language.

 Onyx has a concept of **generics**.
-Specializations of generic types may have different members, and evaluate delayed macros.
+Specializations of generic types may have different members and evaluate delayed macros.
-Specializations of functions with generic arguments may return differnt values and also evaluate delayed macros.
+Specializations of functions with generic arguments may return different values and also evaluate delayed macros.

 Functions may be **overloaded** by arguments and return values.